Coastal Infrastructure Accounting

 3.2.2 Depreciation and Service Lives

-Consumption of fixed capital for coastal infrastructure should reflect the physical wearing out, normal obsolescence, and expected terminal costs associated with these assets.
+Consumption of fixed capital for coastal infrastructure should reflect physical wearing out, normal obsolescence, and expected terminal costs.

 Asset Type Typical Service Life Depreciation Profile Typical Maintenance (% of replacement cost per year)